seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **LADY CAPULET**
 Marry, my child, early next Thursday morn,
 The gallant, young and noble gentleman,
-The County Paris, at Saint Peter’s Church,
+The County Paris, at Saint Peter's Church,
 Shall happily make thee there a joyful bride.

 **JULIET**
-Now, by Saint Peter’s Church and Peter too,
+Now, by Saint Peter's Church and Peter too,
 He shall not make me there a joyful bride.
 I wonder at this haste; that I must wed
 Ere he, that should be husband, comes to woo.